AnsorK/Simple-Supreme-Checkout/README.md

 Edit the code to change values

-Run npm install to install required depnedencioes then npm start to begin
+Run npm install to install required dependencies, then npm start to begin